TayaneYBOno/vv_test/README.md

 **Env**

+On 'env.rb' we have the gems' configurations of the project.

-When we added the gem HTTParty to our "Gemfile" file and run the "bundle install", we just install the HTTParty in our project.
+When we added the gem Capybara to our "Gemfile" file and run the "bundle install", we just install the Capybara in our project.
 But we need to configure it.

 Inside the ‘*support*’ folder, which was generated when we executed cucumber, we have the ‘*env.rb*’ file.
-We access this file and import the fundamental libraries that we will use to automate API tests.
+We access this file and import the fundamental libraries that we will use to automate tests.

 The *env.rb* file is our configuration file, which will be read first when we run cucumber.